The biggest videogame lawsuits of the 2020s so far

 What's the latest news?
 The suit is currently working its way through court, with no real substantive update since it was filed in late January.

 What happens next?
-There are plenty of good arguments that Steam's pricing structure is unfair.
-Valve famously takes a higher cut of game sales than its competitors in Microsoft and Epic, and does say that developers shouldn't list games lower than the Steam price on other stores.
+There are arguments that Steam's pricing structure is unfair, though its 30 percent cut is the industry standard (big publishers get a sweeter deal).
+Epic and other PC stores like Itch.io take a smaller cut.
+And Valve does say that developers shouldn't list games lower than the Steam price on other stores.
 Does that constitute an antitrust violation?
 It seems a bit far-fetched that the courts will think so.

 For a sense of how seriously it's being taken, publisher Devolver Digital was also named in this suit for some reason, and responded by joking that its whole staff needs to finish its first semester of law school before answering questions.